awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

 ## AutoDiscover Phase 2 Troubleshooting<a name="troubleshooting"></a>

+Post the following requests to your AutoDiscover endpoint to test it for correct configuration\.
+If your AutoDiscover endpoint is configured correctly, it responds with an unauthorized request message\.

-To make a basic unauthorized request, create an unauthenticated POST request to the AutoDiscover endpoint and see if it returns a “401 unauthorized” message:
+**To make a basic unauthorized request**
++ Create an unauthenticated POST request to the AutoDiscover endpoint\.

+If your endpoint is configured correctly, it should return a `401 unauthorized` message:

 ```
 $ curl -X POST -v https://autodiscover.''company.tld''/autodiscover/autodiscover.xml